If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 Some people have other diplomas or certificates that will complement their children’s yoga training.
 For instance, they may be an early childhood educator, a school teacher, a therapist, or a dietitian who works with children.

-If you have other Certificates it can help you feel more qualified as teaching children’s yoga and mindfulness.
-However, we’ve found that most people with other diplomas or certificates, understand the value of the full 95 Hour Certification and are often among the trainees earning the highest level.
+If you have other Certificates you’ll be more qualified as teaching children’s yoga and mindfulness.
+We’ve found those with other diplomas or certificates, understand the value of the full 95 Hour Certification and set their sights on earning the highest level credential as a children’s yoga teacher as well.

-Recommendation: We recommend that if you are starting out, choose a training that allows you to register with Yoga Alliance because it will give you the most long term opportunities.
-If you don’t choose a Yoga Alliance training, there needs to be be some very compelling reasons to close that door.
+We recommend that if you are starting out, choose a training that will allows you to register with Yoga Alliance if you choose.
+This will give you more long term opportunities.
+If you don’t choose a Yoga Alliance registered training, get clear on the reason you are closing that door now so you can reflect back on it in the future.

 Step #2: Consider How You Learn Best